UPPMAX/ollama-openwebui/README.md

 ```

 Routing through Open WebUI rather than directly at Ollama gives per-user
 authentication.
+The Ollama port is bound to `127.0.0.1` by default, so it
+isn't reachable from outside the host anyway.

 ## Networking

-Ollama listens on `0.0.0.0:11434` by default.
-On an internal network this is
-usually fine.
-If the host is internet-facing, either set
+Ollama binds to `OLLAMA_ADDRESS:OLLAMA_PORT`, defaulting to `127.0.0.1:11434`.
-`OLLAMA_HOST=127.0.0.1:11434` so only Open WebUI can reach it, or firewall the
+Only Open WebUI (running on the same host) can reach it; users connect through
-port.
-Open WebUI (8080) is authenticated and meant to be the public entry
+the authenticated web UI on port 8080.

+If you want to expose the Ollama API to other hosts (e.g. for a separate
+Continue.dev setup that doesn't go through Open WebUI), set
+`OLLAMA_ADDRESS=0.0.0.0` and firewall the port appropriately.
+Note that the
+Ollama API has no authentication of its own.

-point.
-For HTTPS, put a reverse proxy (Caddy, nginx) in front.
+For HTTPS on the web UI, put a reverse proxy (Caddy, nginx) in front of
+port 8080.

 ## SLURM